Toyinhor/microservices-book_store/README.md

-STILL WIP
-dockerize each service and compose together
+WIP: dockerize each service and compose together